i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-rumble-not-working-fix.md

 - If you use a rechargeable pack, charge it fully and test again
 - Rechargeable packs lose capacity with age, and an old pack can show a healthy indicator while delivering too little current for the motors

-If rumble returns with fresh batteries and fades again quickly, the pack is worn out.
+If rumble returns with fresh batteries and fades again quickly, the pack is worn out—a scenario frequently detailed in [Xbox controller battery draining fixes](/xbox-controller-battery-draining-fixes/).

 ### **5 Update the controller firmware**